deepcpatel/medical_entity_extraction/README.md

 ## Future work
 (1).​ Use BERT embeddings as word embeddings for the data instead of word2vec.<br/>
 (2).
-Along with word embeddings, add character level embeddings, Parts Of Speech information to input as outlined in [4]. <br/>
+Along with the word embeddings, add character level embeddings, Parts Of Speech information to the input as outlined in [4]. <br/>
 (3).
 The `Other` class forms majority of all the classes.
 This is the classic class imbalance problem and we may improve the model performance by mitigating this using various available techniques.

 ## Final message